longtaojiang/Token-Painter/README.md

 ## News

-- [2025/11/08] :tada: SmartEraser is accepted by AAAI 2026.
+- [2025/11/08] :tada: Token Painter is accepted by AAAI 2026.
 - [2025/09/28] :sparkles: Release [paper](https://arxiv.org/abs/2509.23919).

 ## TODO

-- [ ] Release Training codes.
 - [ ] Release Inference models.
-- [ ] Release Train and Inference pipelines.
+- [ ] Release Inference pipelines.

 ## Abstract
 > Text-guided image inpainting aims to inpaint masked image regions based on a textual prompt while preserving the background.
 Although diffusion-based methods have become dominant, their property of modeling the entire image in latent space makes it challenging for the results to align well with prompt details and maintain a consistent background.